OpenEvalProject/evals/manuscripts/elife-87335/v1/manuscript.md

 A more complex metric could control for more than just GC content and amino acid frequencies.
 First vs. second vs. third codon positions have different nucleotide usage on average, but while correcting for this might be useful for comparing genes (Zhang et al., 2012), correcting for it while comparing species might remove the effect of interest.
 Similarly, while it might be useful to control for dinucleotide and trinucleotide frequencies (Brbić et al., 2015), to avoid circularity these would need to be taken from intergenic sequences, with care needed to avoid influence from unannotated protein-coding genes or even pseudogenes.

 Note that if a species were to experience a sudden reduction in census population size, for example due to habitat loss, leading to less effective selection, it would take some multiple of the neutral coalescent time for CAIS to fully adjust.
 CAIS thus represents a relatively long-term historical pattern of adaptation.
-The timescales setting neutral polymorphism-based Ne estimates are likely shorter, based on a single round of coalescence.
+The timescales setting neutral polymorphism-based $N_{e}$ estimates are likely shorter, based on a single round of coalescence.
 It is possible that the reason that we obtained correlations when we controlled for genome-wide GC content, but not when we controlled for local GC content, is also that codon adaptation adjusts slowly relative to the timescale of fluctuations in local GC content.

 Here, we developed a new metric of species adaptedness at the codon level, capable of quantifying degrees of codon adaptation even among vertebrates.
 We chose vertebrates partly due to the abundance of suitable data, and partly as a stringent test case, given past studies finding limited evidence for codon adaptation (Kessler and Dean, 2014).
 It remains to be seen how CAIS behaves among species with stronger codon adaptation.
 We restricted our analysis to only the best annotated genomes, in part to ensure the quality of intergenic %GC estimates, and in part limited by the feasibility of running linear mixed models with 6 million datapoints.
 The phylogenetic tree is well resolved for vertebrate species, with an overrepresentation of mammalian species.
 Despite the focus on vertebrates, we were able to discover new results regarding selection on ISD.